garybot/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is an object representation of a web page held in memory and used by the browers to interpret the source files of a web page and display a visual (or audio in the case of screen readers)

 2. What is an event?

+An event is a thing that happens.
+There are user initiated events like clicks and mouse movements, as well as events that occur either in the course of loading a page or element, or as secondary effects of user actions.

 3. What is an event listener?

+An event listener is a function that takes a callback which runs in response to events.

 4. Why would we convert a NodeList into an Array?

+To enable the use of array methods beyond .forEach()

 5. What is a component?

+A modular piece of code combining html/css/js to form reusable design elements of a webiste or application.

 ### Git Set up